jadounrahul/kartsnms/doc/Extensions/Applications.md

-When using the snmp extend method, the application discovery module will pick up which applications you have set up for monitoring automatically, even if the device is already in LibreNMS.
+When using the snmp extend method, the application discovery module will pick up which applications you have set up for monitoring automatically, even if the device is already in KartsNMS.
 The application discovery module is enabled by default for most \*nix operating systems, but in some cases you will need to manually enable the application discovery module.